 Car Starting Issues

-A faulty starter solenoid may interrupt battery power transfer.
+A faulty starter the device may interrupt battery power transfer.

 Understanding these symptoms helps beginners identify problems faster.